ttbarnes/angular-proof-of-concept-demos/README.md

-# angular-testing-pocs
-Bit messy in places at the moment
+# Angular proof of concept demos
+POC demos with pure angular

+## Getting started

+1) Fork a copy to your machine

-`bower install && npm install`
+2) Install the dependancies: `bower install && npm install`

-`grunt serve`
+3) Run the app: `grunt serve`

+## Contributions

+Always welcome, please submit a PR :-)